miielab/miienlp/documentation/README.md

 # Documentation
-MiiENLP documentation for users and documentation for the MiiENLP developers.
+MiiENLP documentation for users and developers.